srust/wordpress-operator/README.md

 # wordpress-operator
 A basic Wordpress Operator.
-For test/dev only.

 # Build

-Type `make` to build the operator using the *operator-sdk* command, which in turn uses docker to perform the imaging.
-Assumes the *operator-sdk* is in the path.
+Type `make` to build the operator.
+Assumes *operator-sdk* is in the path and *docker* is available.

 ```
 make
 ```

+By default the image is built under quay.io/srust.
 If you need a different image name or version you can specify them:

 ```
 IMAGE=quay.io/user/wordpress-operator VERSION=1.0 make